HeathLoganCampbell/HeathLoganCampbell/README.md

 * [ValkrinSql](https://github.com/HeathLoganCampbell/ValkrinSql) :: A merge between NoSql and Sql that supports ERM.
 * Tweet Clone MVC :: A small twitter clone
 * [Sharing Dom Experiment](https://github.com/HeathLoganCampbell/Sharing-Dom-Experiment) :: View people interacting with your dom in real time.
-* [NachoSpigot](https://github.com/CobbleSword/NachoSpigot) :: Profiling and optimizing Minecraft server code to hold high player count, with an easy to use ap and more relibably
+* [NachoSpigot](https://github.com/CobbleSword/NachoSpigot) :: ~140 Clones / month :: Profiling and optimizing Minecraft server code to hold high player count, with an easy to use ap and more relibably
 And many more...

 ## Random thoughts